MarcinSznura/Whack-em/README.md

 # Whack-em

 Whack-em is a motion capture version of popular game whac-a-mole.
-You can define any monochromatic object as a controller.Then move this object in front of your webcamera to move a cursor in game.
+You can define any monochromatic object as a controller.
+Then move this object in front of your webcamera to move a cursor in game.

 ## Getting Started